duckbox72/CS50AI-projects/traffic/README.md

 The model classifies road signs based on images.
 For training and testing the model, the German Traffic Sign Recognition Benchmark (GTSRB) labeled dataset, which contains thousands of images of 43 different kinds of road signs, was used.

 ## Neural Network - model building process
-When building a neural network model, the objective is to **minimize the loss function** and **maximize accuracy** (using the least possible resources).
-In order to achieve that, we can explore and experiment different network structures and configurations.
+The objective of a neural network is to provide a model capable of **minimize the loss function** and **maximize accuracy** ratio using the least possible resources.
+In order to achieve that, we can explore and experiment different structures with different layers and configurations.
 For this implementation, the experimentation process is described below:

 ## Experimentation Process
 ### STEP 1
 Started with a plain *'vanilla'* model with no convolution steps, a single **hidden layer** with 128 units and ReLu activation, and a **dropout laye**r of 0.2 proportion as suggested by documentation.
 Results showed to be clearly inadequate.

-After a different number of tries with different settings results didn't improve and still presented **high loss** and **low accuracy** in both training and testing, even with quadrupled units (512) or multi hidden layers were set.
+After a different number of tries with different settings results didn't improve and still presented **high loss** and **low accuracy** in both training and testing sets, even with quadrupled units (512) or multi hidden layers were set.

 #### BEST RUN - Epoch 10 training and testing results: